Alumni

 Post-baccalaureate Research Scientist (2009-2010)

 Sarah was part-time technician in the lab who took on a number of challenges.
 She organized and led project funded by the Five Rivers Metroparks to restore an area invaded by honeysuckle, helped with a series of data analyses, and generally supported all of the ongoing lab activities.
 Sarah was a crucial part of our community.
-She is now a full-time naturalist and educator at Aullwood Audubon Center here in Dayton.
+She left the lab to become a full-time naturalist and educator at Aullwood Audubon Center here in Dayton.

 Publication(s) from work in the lab: